jeanedit/jeanedit/README.md

 ### Hi there, I'm Valery 👋

-I'm a passionate software engineer with a focus on C++ development, computer graphics, and game physics.
+I'm a passionate software engineer with a focus on C++ development, computer graphics, and physics simulations.
 Here's a bit about me:

 - 🔭 I'm currently working on a physics engine and creating simple demos using OpenGL.
 [Repository](https://github.com/jeanedit/Simple-Physics-Engine)
 - 🌱 I enjoy learning new things and working with different technologies.